mumoshu/node-detacher/README.md

 # node-detacher

-`node-detacher` is a Kubernetes controller that watches for unschedulable nodes and immediately detach them from the corresponding target groups and classical load balancers before they, and their pods, go offline.
+`node-detacher` is a Kubernetes controller that detects and detaches unschedulable or to-be-terminated nodes from external load balancers. before they, and their pods, go offline.

 ## Use-cases